lyq133/LIC-HPCM/README.md

 ## Acknowledgement

 Part of our code is implemented based on [CompressAI](https://github.com/InterDigitalInc/CompressAI) and [DCVC-DC](https://github.com/microsoft/DCVC/tree/main/DCVC-family/DCVC-DC).
 Thank for the excellent jobs!

+We thank Yingzhen Zhai and Zixu Chen for their valuable suggestions to this repository.

 ## Citation